 Syllabus: Advanced imaging techniques and reproduction for the final form of communication concepts involving: typography, computers and print, photography and illustration.
-Examination: Internally examined and externally moderated

 GRAPHIC DESIGN DRAWING III

 Pre-requisite: Graphic Design Drawing II

 Syllabus: The practice and development of drawn images utilising various mediums and techniques, using observation and imagination, with an emphasis on the application to communication projects.